magpylib/magpylib/docs/examples/examples_06_triangle.md

 (examples-triangle)=

-# Complex shapes - The Triangle class
+# Complex shapes - Triangle

 The field of a homogeneously charged magnet is, on the outside, the same as the field of a similarly shaped body with a magnetic surface charge.
 The surface charge is proportional to the projection of the magnetization vector onto the surface normal.